NLnetLabs/dnsi/README.md

 ### Debian

-To install a `dnsi` package, you need the 64-bit version of one of these Debian versions:
+To install the `dnsi` package, you need the 64-bit version of one of these Debian versions:

 -  Debian Bookworm 12